kstenerud/ubuntu-dev-installer/README.md

 Modifies a container to allow it to run VMs and containers.

-### map-path.sh
+### map-vm-paths.sh

-Relocates a path and bind-mounts from the original location.
-Use this to relocate big directories to another volume.
+Relocates and bind-mounts all existing VM and container directories on a host to save space on a boot drive:

+ * /var/lib/libvirt
+ * /var/lib/lxd
+ * /var/lib/uvtool
+ * /var/snap/docker/common
+ * /var/snap/lxd/common
+ * /var/snap/multipass/common

-### share-root-samba.sh
+### share-root-in-samba.sh

-A very dangerous script that shares / as root, over a samba guest account, read-write.
+A very dangerous script that installs samba server and shares / as root, over a samba guest account, read-write.

+This is only meant for debugging a broken virtual system.

+YOU HAVE BEEN WARNED.

 Typical Use